 Deferred Management Fee (DMF)

 When it comes time to leave the village, you’ll receive an exit entitlement, which is the purchase price minus the DMF.
 This fee is calculated on a sliding scale for your first three years in the village, starting at 10% and capped at 35% of the entry payment at the three year mark.

 By charging this on exit – rather than incorporating it into the purchase price – you’ll not only free up your cashflow but find that your move into the village is much more affordable.

 It’s important to note that the DMF is the only charge that allows the team at RetireAustralia to reinvest back into your village, through capital replacement works, maintenance of communal facilities, and village upgrades.
 This helps maintain value in your home and community, which is important when it comes time to sell.

 What’s more, you’ll know the exact DMF you’ll pay before you move in, making your future budgeting clear and predictable.

 What do I get for my money?

-Choosing to move into a retirement village is about far more than bricks and mortar.
-In reality, it’s an investment in your lifestyle.
-Not only will you be moving into a friendly community filled with people at the same stage of life, but you’ll have access to a range of amenities.
+Our residents tell us that choosing to move into a retirement village is about far more than bricks and mortar.
+In reality, it’s a lifestyle investment.
+You’ll be moving into a friendly community filled with people at the same stage of life, and you’ll have access to a range of amenities.

 These vary depending on the village you choose but can include things like: